molily/molily.de/_posts/2019-02-03-testing-angular.md

 The counter is a reusable Component that increments, decrements and resets a number using buttons and input fields.

-For advanced Angular developers, this might look trivial.
+For intermediate Angular developers, this might look trivial.
 That is intentional.
 This guide assumes that you know Angular basics and that you are able to build a counter Component, but still struggle testing the ins and outs.

 The goals of this example are: